Serena Williams: Net Worth in 2023

 Serena is an aggressive baseliner with her forehand and serve being the primary weapons in her arsenal.
 These two aspects of her game never faded away, and she has always relied on them whenever she was in trouble on the court.
 Just like every other great player, Serena is exceptional in defense as well.
 She is agile and tries to put as many balls in play as possible, which shows her fighting spirit.

 Serena Williams and therapy

-Serena suffered through two life-threatening incidents.
-Once back in 2011 and another during childbirth.
-The underlying cause for these episodes was Pulmonary Embolism.
+Serena suffered through two life-threatening incidents, once back in 2011 and another during childbirth.
+The underlying cause for these episodes was a condition called pulmonary embolism.

 In 2011, during an Oscar party, the 6-time US Open champion had difficulty breathing and went for a check-up on the insistence of the physiotherapist present there.
-It was revealed, that Serena had blood clots in both lungs.
-It left her incapacitated for almost a year.
+It was revealed that Serena had blood clots in both lungs, which left her incapacitated for almost a year.

 Similarly, during childbirth in 2017, Pulmonary Embolism again threatened her life and left her bedridden for 6 weeks.

 In a celebrated career spanning over two decades, Serena Williams had numerous on-court rivalries with several top WTA stars.
 During the initial stages of her career, Serena consistently faced and won against Venus Williams, Justine Henin, and Jennifer Capriati.

 Despite being a one-sided rivalry, Serena's duels against?Maria Sharapova?garnered huge fan attention ever since they first met in the finals of the 2004 Wimbledon Championships.
 Sharapova also won later that year in the WTA Finals against the American legend.
 But the American dominated every other match since then, taking their head-to-head tally to 20-2 in her favor.